Teeth - development and teething

 It is best to monitor your baby and watch for any other signs of discomfort - if you are worried, please contact your local dentist.

 Children aged up to 18 years are eligible to attend the School Dental Service.
-Dental care is free for all toddlers and preschoolers at the School Dental Service.
+Dental care is free for all toddlers and pre-schoolers.
+Have a look at Dental services for children.

 After hours call healthdirect Australia on 1800 022 222 for advice on further care options.